loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### <span style="color:#ff4500">1) Relating Distances and Categories</span>

 We work at the category level rather than at the individual subreddit level.
-For each category, we compute a **centroid** representing the average embedding or signature of its subreddits.
+For each category, we compute a **centroid** representing the average embedding or signature of subreddits belonging to that category.
 These centroids allow us to assess:
 <ul>
   <li><b>Alignment between categories</b> (how similar their centroids are)</li>
   <li><b>Cohesion within categories</b> (how close individual subreddits are to their corresponding centroid compared to other centroids)</li>